wellyshen/react-cool-starter/README.md

 ```

-For using CSS modules, you have to set the proper font path in your scss file:
+For using CSS modules, you have to set the proper font path in your scss/sass file:

 ```
 $fa-font-path:"../node_modules/font-awesome/fonts";